-- 2. Click Import Key Pair. - 3.
-On the Import Key Pair window, click Choose PKCS12 File and select the .p12 file to upload it. - 4.
-In the File Password field, enter the password to the keystore file. - 5.
-In the Alias field, specify the alias of the certificate in the keystore file that you want to use, if required. - 6.
+- 5. In the Alias field, specify the alias of the certificate in the key store file that you want to use, if required. - 6.
 In the Key Password field, enter the password for the selected certificate if the PKCS12 file requires a separate password for the key. - 7.
 Click Import.